jhu-collab/proj-hourly/README.md

 Once a user is authenticated, they will be displayed their courses.
 As a professor, you can create a course by selecting the plus in the bottom right and selecting create course.
 This will allow you to specificy a number of fields to make this course identifiable to your students.
-Once a course is created
+Once a course is created, the user will be given a course code, a 6 character code.
+This can be distributed to students.
+Students can then select the plus button and enter the course code to join the course.

 ### Office Hours